DavidCCGITHUB/TurtleCrossingGame/README.md

 - Installed Python 3
 - Installed module turtle

-## License
+### Disclaimer

-This project is for educational purposes only
+This project was built for educational purposes only.